jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 backup my on-premise storage to the cloud, and not worry about keeping operating system installation disc images around.

-My building's gigabit is provided by several 60GHz millimeter wave radio links, and I wanted to share how that infrastructure is deployed in my condo building.
+My building's gigabit is provided by a 10G fiber link to a data center just a few blocks away, which then has its own 40G link to classic peering location in Seattle - .
+Our rooftop also has several 60GHz millimeter wave radio links, available either as backup or to serve nearby buildings.
+In this post I wanted to share how that infrastructure is deployed in my condo building.

-Not only are connections fast, but there are minimal hops between major cloud providers and big networks thanks to the many peering opportunities in downtown Seattle.
+With fiber to our building there are minimal hops between major cloud providers and big networks thanks to the many peering opportunities in downtown Seattle.
 The
 [Westin Building Exchange](https://www.westinbldg.com/) carrier hotel/colo is